 Did you know that faulty beliefs and excessive worry about sleep can make insomnia worse?
 Are your thoughts about sleep causing you to lose sleep?
-Dr. Charles Morin and colleagues created a 16 question assessment to help you learn about your own beliefs and attitude toward insomnia.
+Dr. Charles Morin and colleagues created and validated a 16 question assessment to help you learn about your own beliefs and attitude toward insomnia.
 There are no right or wrong answers.
 However, higher scores could indicate that the strong belief or attitude could be a trigger for worry or concern about insomnia making it harder to fall asleep at night.

 For each statement, move the slider from 0 to 10 to correspond with your own personal belief, even if it does not apply directly to your situation.